-This study reveals that writing in translation might be used as an escape from “former” home, a practical means to construct a new identity for one’s self, and a gateway to resistance against Western stereotypes and standardizing codes and, at the same time, a vehicle to meet the Orientalist expectations to some degree by a Turkish woman writer in 1930.
-Depending on these contesting functions, writing in translation opens up a field of tension and translating these literary works might be strictly dependent on the agents’ subjectivities such as their cultural agenda etc. It is firmly contended that traditional view of translation is destabilized by hybrid texts and hybrid identities, which could be further elaborated on future studies.
-It further offers that the possible trajectories of hybridity and (re)contextuality as complementary conceptual tools might be explored within the realm of agent-oriented research in translation studies by specifically focusing on hybrid identities writing in a second and/or acquired language and their (possible) translation behaviours during their creative writing process.
+This study reveals that a Turkish woman writer in 1930 might use writing in translation as an escape from her “former” home, a practical means to construct a new identity for herself, a gateway to resistance against Western stereotypes and standardizing codes and, at the same time, a vehicle to meet the Orientalist expectations to some degree.
+Depending on these contesting functions, writing in translation opens a field of tension, and translating these literary works might be strictly dependent on the agents’ subjectivities, such as their cultural agenda, etc. It is firmly contended that the traditional view of translation is destabilized by hybrid texts and hybrid identities, which could be further elaborated on in future studies.
+It further appears that the possible trajectories of hybridity and (re)contextuality as complementary conceptual tools might be explored within the realm of agent-oriented research in translation studies by specifically focusing on hybrid identities writing in a second and/or acquired language and their (possible) translation behaviors during their creative writing process.

 Endnotes